-Karen Otto’s antitrust practice includes assisting clients with government reviews of mergers and acquisitions, civil antitrust litigation, government investigations, and counseling in relation to antitrust issues.
-Ms. Otto also has counseled clients and prepared regulatory filings for transactions under the Hart-Scott-Rodino Act.
+Karen Otto’s Antitrust practice includes assisting clients with government reviews of mergers and acquisitions, civil antitrust litigation, government investigations, and counseling in relation to antitrust issues.
+Karen also has counseled clients and prepared regulatory filings for transactions under the Hart-Scott-Rodino Act.

-Prior to joining Arnold & Porter, Ms. Otto served as a law clerk to the Honorable Stanley Marcus of the United States Court of Appeals for the Eleventh Circuit.
+Prior to joining Arnold & Porter, she served as a law clerk to the Honorable Stanley Marcus of the U.S. Court of Appeals for the Eleventh Circuit.

-Ms. Otto graduated first in her class from the Duke University School of Law, where she was an Executive Editor of the Duke Law Journal and a Mordecai Scholar.
-Prior to law school, Ms. Otto received a master's degree in economics from Georgetown University.
+Karen graduated first in her class from the Duke University School of Law, where she was an Executive Editor of the Duke Law Journal and a Mordecai Scholar.
+Prior to law school, Karen received a master's degree in economics from Georgetown University.
 She earned her bachelor's degree in mathematics and economics with distinction from the University of Virginia, graduating Phi Beta Kappa.

 Experience